• Skip to main content

 Despacito by Luis Fonsi ft Daddy Yankee and Justin Bieber

 The most modern of all the tracks to cover on this list, Despacito is sure to be a hit with the younger members of your audience.
-It’s fun, upbeat, and even features a really cool flamenco style riff in the intro that the more advanced solo artists can have a crack at.
+This Spanish-language love song is fun, upbeat, and even features a really cool flamenco style riff in the intro that the more advanced solo artists can have a crack at.
 It’s definitely a track to add to your set if you want to get your crowd up and dancing.

 The song was written quite organically.
 Luis Fonsi apparently woke up one morning with the melody in his head.
 He started work on a demo that same day, and added it to this list of 50-odd songs that were vying for a place on his album.